djjudas21/playlist2dir/README.md

 # m3usync

-This script sync the contents of an m3u playlist to a target directory.
+This script syncs the contents of an m3u playlist to a target directory.

 The intended usage is to use your PC's music library/player to generate a playlist with a subset of that music that you want to copy to another device, e.g. a USB stick or SD card for use in a car stereo, etc.